Sksandy17/Leetcode-Series/README.md

 - Approach: Treat the 2D matrix as a sorted 1D array and apply Binary Search to find the target efficiently.
 - Time Complexity: O(log(m x n))
 - Space Complexity: O(1)

+### 49.Search in Rotated Sorted Array II

+- Difficulty Level: Medium
+- Language: Java
+- Approach: Use modified binary search to check the sorted half and search for the target; when duplicates occur, shrink both ends.
+- Time Complexity: O(log n)
+- Space Complexity: O(1)